Ataraxia1001/Facial_Landmark_detection_Sticker_on_Face/Readme.txt

 I need to make multiple scripts to do this project.
 Mainly, the codes are divided as follow.

-1. plotting the points on the face
+1. plotting the points on the face.(train data)

-2. training neural network
+2. training neural network(CNN model)

-3. testing the model with new image
+3. testing the model with new image(test data)